Roasted Pork with Brown Sugar & Rosemary Roasted Butternut Squash & Apples

 - 1 tbsp olive oil

-- salt & pepper (be generous with these!)
+- salt and fresh ground pepper be generous with these!

 - 1/2 cup lightly packed brown sugar